 My slow cooker only has a couple of settings so I just set a timer to remind me of the hour.

 When the hour was up I stirred together all the ingredients until they were all combined.
-Next using my 1-inch scoop I use for cookies.
+Next using the 1-inch scoop I use for cookies.

 I scooped out the crockpot peanut clusters onto wax paper that is on a sheet pan.